 Gambling.com Rating: 7/10

-Where FunkyJackpot can improve is in premium features.
-No live streaming is offered, which takes away from in-play betting, and I wasn’t thrilled by the 1% withdrawal fee.
+However there aren't any live streams, which takes away from the in-play betting experience, and I wasn’t thrilled by the 1% withdrawal fee.

-Overall, FunkyJackpot is a promising addition to betting sites in the UK.
+Overall, FunkyJackpot is a promising site that could use a few additions if it's to compete with the best betting sites in the UK.

 Category | Score | Reasoning |